seven-qi/ThreadedMessenger/README.md

 #### Messenger Class
 Stores the m_id, m_head, and m_content
 #### Thread Class
-Uses a queue to stor the messages with the most recent ones at the front.
+Uses a queue to store the messages with the most recent ones at the front.
 #### ThreadList Class
-Inorder to keep track of the insertion order and be able to search the Thread object by its id, we need to use OrderedDict, whose underlying implementation is a doubly linkedlist with each node as the value as a hash_map.
+In order to keep track of the insertion order and be able to search the Thread object by its id, we need to use OrderedDict, whose underlying implementation is a doubly linkedlist with each node as the value as a hash_map.

 ### OO Design